moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/working_with_sales.md

 ##### If the Salesforce `Account Owner` is `AMER|EMEA|APAC SMB Sales User`

+Customers with an Account Owner of `AMER|EMEA|APAC SMB Sales User` are managed by the SMB Advocate Team.
+They primarily work out of SFDC cases, in alignment with the [Global Digital SMB Sales Model](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#global-digital-smb-sales-model).

 - Follow this [process](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#working-with-the-global-digital-smb-account-team) to create a case.

+{{% alert title="IMPORTANT" color="warning" %}}

+Case creation can only be performed by the nominated Support Engineers listed [here](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/5875#sfdc-case-creators).
+Case Creators will be responsible for manually creating cases using this [process](https://handbook.gitlab.com/handbook/sales/commercial/global_digital_smb/#working-with-the-global-digital-smb-account-team) for an interim period, whilst tooling enhancement is being developed to automate case creation in future.

+{{% /alert %}}

   - Once a case is created, it will be picked up by an SMB Advocate.
 Once picked up, the SMB Adovate will drop a note in the Zendesk ticket advising that the request is being actioned.
   - The case can then be tracked by viewing the `Case Status` field, and `Case Next Steps` field.
   - Support Cases, and their current status, can be viewed on the SFDC account, or via this [SFDC Report](https://gitlab.my.salesforce.com/00OPL000000toc5).